drduh/macOS-Security-and-Privacy-Guide/README.md

    157.240.0.0/16
 ```

-Confirm network traffic is blocked to those addresses (note that DNS requests will still work):
+Confirm network traffic is blocked to those addresses (DNS requests will still work):

 ```console
 $ dig a +short facebook.com